darkskyapp/forecast-ruby/README.md

 * `:time` - UNIX time in seconds since the Unix epoch.
 * `:params` - Query parameters that can contain the following:
   * `:jsonp` - JSONP callback.
-  * `:si` - Return the API response in SI units, rather than the default Imperial units.
+  * `:units` - Return the API response in SI units, rather than the default Imperial units.

 Get the current forecast: